Do Aur Do Paanch

+In the film, two burglars are hired as teachers in a school.
+Their purpose is to kidnap a specific student to further the schemes of their respective bosses.
+They lose interest in the scheme as they develop genuine affection for the boy, and while they pursue romantic relationships with two female co-workers.

 Plot

-Vijay (Amitabh Bachchan) and Sunil (Shashi Kapoor) are petty burglars.
-They don't go well with each other and are sworn enemies.
-Their respective bosses command them to go to a school where their task is to abduct a rich man Seth Mathur's (Shreeram Lagoo) son, Bittoo and bring him in so as to demand a huge ransom.
+Vijay and Sunil are petty burglars.
+They are sworn enemies.
+Their respective bosses command them to go to a school where their task is to abduct rich man Seth Mathur's son, Bittoo and bring him in so as to demand a huge ransom.
 Vijay and Sunil fake their identities and join the school as Ram and Lakshman, respectively.
 Ram is appointed as a P.E. instructor while Lakshman is made the music teacher.
-On their journey towards the task, Ram meets Anju (Parveen Babi) the principal's daughter while Lakshman meets Shalu (Hema Malini) the dance teacher.
+On their journey towards the task, Ram meets Anju the principal's daughter while Lakshman meets Shalu the dance teacher.
 Both the ladies, unaware of their background and motive, fall in love.

 Vijay and Sunil get close to Bittoo so as to lure him but as days pass by, both of them realize their true affection for that boy and drop their plan of abducting him.
 Meanwhile, Anju and Shalu come to know of their lovers' true identity and by their word of love and affection change them for good.
-Sunil's boss Uncle Jagdish (Kader Khan) loses hope on him and he himself comes up with a plan and abducts the boy.
+Sunil's boss Uncle Jagdish loses hope on him and he himself comes up with a plan and abducts the boy.
 Vijay and Sunil join hands to save the boy from Uncle Jagdish and rescue him with Uncle Jagdish and his henchmen being arrested by the police eventually.